Andhoj, Pixabay Lizenz (https://bit.ly/2I8LAZ6)

 Contact & further information

-Interested parties who have raw data on birds can contact the project manager Katharina Loupal (This email address is being protected from spambots.
-You need JavaScript enabled to view it. / +43 (0)1 5234651) about this.
+Interested parties who have raw data on birds can contact the project manager Evelyn Hofer (This email address is being protected from spambots.
+You need JavaScript enabled to view it. / 0660 9225868).

-All information about the hour for winter birds can be found on the website (in German).
+All information about the "Hour of Winter Birds" can be found on the BirdLife Austria website (in German).

 BirdLife on Social Media: